adhirajcs/tic-tac-toe/README.md

 ## Deployment

-The project is deployed and can be accessed [here](https://tic-tac-toe-gamma-sooty.vercel.app/).
+The project is deployed and can be accessed at [tic-tac-toe-gamma-sooty.vercel.app](https://tic-tac-toe-gamma-sooty.vercel.app/).

 ## Features